Business Preparedness Resources

 Business Planning Guide (Small Business Association)

-Nonprofits & Other Community Organizations
+Nonprofits & Other Community Organizations:

 Oregon Nonprofit Disaster Preparedness (Non-Profit Association of Oregon)